prashantgohel321/DevOps/100 Days of DevOps KodeKloud/Day 09 MariaDB Troubleshooting.md

 ### Common Pitfalls
 <a name="common-pitfalls"></a>
--   **Just Restarting:** Many junior admins might just try `systemctl start` over and over.
-If it fails, there's a deeper reason that must be investigated.
 -   **Not Reading Error Messages:** The `start` command failed but explicitly said to run `journalctl`.
 Ignoring this advice would leave you guessing.
 -   **Stopping at the First Clue:** The `journalctl` logs mentioned "permission denied," which could lead one to only check `chown`.
 But the *real* problem was a level deeper: the directory itself was gone.